 - Take a small brush or a q-tip and go to work on the stems of the switches.
 A brush is generally better since it isn’t going to leave particles behind, but be sure not to get one that’s too harsh, as you don’t want to damage the actual surface of the switches.

 - Reassemble your keyboard.
 As long as your keycaps and your keyboard are fully dry, you should be fine plugging it back in and using it like new.
-And as long as you saved the the positioning of the keycaps, the process shouldn’t be difficult.
+And as long as you saved the positioning of the keycaps, the process shouldn’t be difficult.

 But how bad is liquid for the switches and keycaps of your keyboard?
 That really depends.
 Water isn’t going to cause too much damage as long as you disconnect it and thoroughly dry it.
 But sticky and sugary drinks can really wreak havoc on the switches.
 Before you remove the caps entirely, you can test out the keys to see if they work.
 If not, you’ll probably need to replace the keyboard entirely.
-If they do, you can just use the irregular process we have listed above.
+If they do, you can just use the irregular cleaning process we listed above.

 Extreme Cleaning Methods